MattiDoubleU/PFDA/Project/README.md

 Dataset Overview This dataset provides daily weather observations from Heathrow, United Kingdom (STAID: 1860), spanning the period from 1979 to 2023.
 The data is sourced from the European Climate Assessment & Dataset (ECA&D) and includes multiple weather parameters such as temperature, precipitation, sunshine, and more.

+Pandas Cookbook: Recipes for Scientific Computing, Time Series Analysis and Data Visualization using Python Paperback – 24 Oct.
+2017 by Theodore Petrou